 If you are going to fight this and they are threatening to sue you need to get an attorney right away.
 This may scare the tenants from going to court altogether.
 However, an attorney will not be cheap (maybe $1000 depending upon the case), will be stressful – and you will end up paying as much money probably as the deposit.
 Judges and courts are unpredictable and a lot depends upon the procedure followed (notices etc) and the evidence submitted – this is why you need an attorney.
 Still, even if you have all the documentation and proof – you could still loose.
 Some judges and jurisdictions are very pro tenant.

-It may be unreasonable to charge tenants the replacement cost of the entire hardwood floor for scratches that the dog made.
+It may be unreasonable to charge tenants the replacement cost of the entire hardwood floor for scratches that the dog made, but you can always ask them to use the bostitch low profile pneumatic framing nailer to put back some new pieces of hardwood.
 Keep in mind that a judge will be looking at wear and tear from an 80lb dog that you permitted to live in the home.
 Some judges may look at this as normal wear and tear.
 So, at most, you could charge them a fee for the damage, but how much, how do you determine it?
 Hard to say …

 As an attorney told us recently based on a recent real-world security deposit case: “Nothing a lawyer likes better than a client with principles and money.”
 There are some attorneys who can be very helpful at times like these.
 So, swallow your pride and try to work it out – going to court will not make anyone happy in the end and will likely cost you more money.
 One of our clients get around this by charging a $250 non-refundable pet fee per pet up front.
 If there is excessive damage he uses the general deposit to pay for the damage.